BlockchainCommons/GordianCosigner-iOS/README.md

 ## Usage Instructions

 **Gordian Cosigner** supports the middle step of multisig signing, after a multisig has been Initiated, while it is being Cosigned, and before it is Finalized.
-Usually, it will be used by a cosigner holding one of the keys for a multisignature before handing it back to another user for finalization.
+Usually, it will be used by a cosigner holding oone of the keys used in a multisig account transaction before handing it back to another user for finalization.

 ### Preparing for Usage